 www.controleng.com keywords: discrete sensors, types of sensors, factory automation, sensor selection

 - Discrete sensors can be divided into two categories: those that detect the positions of mechanisms and tooling and those that detect the parts being processed.

 - Photoelectric and hall-effect sensors commonly are used for discrete applications.

-- Depending on the application, resistance to chemicals and water also should be considered when picking a discrete sensor.
+- Depending on the application, resistance to chemicals and water also should be considered when picking a discrete sensor among types of sensors.